 From the Destination client list, choose the destination IBM i server for the restore.

 From the User data backupset list, choose the backup set (for user data) of the source IBM i server.

 From the DR backup job to recover list, choose a DR backup performed on the source IBM i server.

 From the Client to restore DVD images list, choose the file system server to restore the DVD images.

-The file system client computer can be a Linux proxy computer, IHOST, or VIOS.
+The file system client computer can be a Linux access node, IHOST, or VIOS.

 In the Destination path to store DVD images box, enter the path for storing the DVD images.